-Bed Bath and Beyond enjoys meme stock resurgence
+Bed Bath & Beyond enjoys meme stock resurgence

-The swift ascent on Wall Street marks a resurgence for the big-box retailer, which attracted the excitement of retail investors earlier this year, as part of a rush of so-called meme stock trading, driven by impassioned posts on online forums.
+The swift ascent on Wall Street marks a resurgence for the big-box retailer, which attracted the excitement of retail investors earlier this year during a rush on “meme stocks,” driven by impassioned posts on online forums.

-After reporting lackluster earnings in September, owing to a drop-off in shopper traffic, and suffering through supply chain disruptions, Bed Bath & Beyond’s shares tanked, dragging investors down to the lowest share price seen this year.
+After reporting lackluster earnings in September, owing to a drop-off in shopper traffic and supply chain disruptions, Bed Bath & Beyond stock tanked, dragging share prices to the lowest levels of the year.
 But the turnaround appeared just as swiftly as the tumble.
-Shares were changing hands at around $20 during the afternoon trading session, up roughly 19 percent for the day.
+On Wednesday, shares closed at $19.30, up 15.2 percent for the day.

 Fed to start easing support for the markets this month, in first major pull back of pandemic era; warns about inflation

 Investors appeared to embrace the company’s latest moves, described by executives as part of a business transformation.
 Bed Bath & Beyond plans to expand its online offerings of key home goods and baby products from third-party sellers.
-Popular items from the company — including baby furniture, bedding and storage — will also be made available through Kroger’s website, and in some of the grocer’s physical stores, as part of a small-scale pilot, Bed Bath & Beyond said, placing the products in front of food shoppers.
+The company said some of its popular inventory — including baby furniture, bedding and storage — will be made available through Kroger’s website and in some of the grocer’s physical stores, as part of a small-scale pilot.

-“This strategic online collaboration and in-store pilot will provide Kroger shoppers easy access to essential home and baby products alongside their favorite grocery staples,” said Rodney McMullen, Kroger’s chairman and chief executive, in a statement Tuesday.
+“This strategic online collaboration and in-store pilot will provide Kroger shoppers easy access to essential home and baby products alongside their favorite grocery staples,” Rodney McMullen, Kroger’s chairman and chief executive, said in a statement Tuesday.

 In addition to the digital expansion and Kroger partnership, Bed Bath & Beyond said it expects to complete its three-year share repurchase plan two years ahead of schedule.

-Mark Tritton, Bed Bath & Beyond’s president and chief executive, said the buyback announcement “further underscores our ongoing confidence in our turnaround, and our ability to simultaneously generate positive cash flow, maintain a strong balance sheet and invest in our long-term growth, all while returning significant capital to shareholders,” according to a statement.
+Mark Tritton, Bed Bath & Beyond’s president and chief executive, said in a statement that the buyback announcement “further underscores our ongoing confidence in our turnaround, and our ability to simultaneously generate positive cash flow, maintain a strong balance sheet and invest in our long-term growth, all while returning significant capital to shareholders,”

-The positive news that appeared to spark the price run coincided with other meme stock gains.
-AMC Entertainment and GameStop both enjoyed modest increases Wednesday afternoon, rising 2.1 percent and 2.4 percent, respectively.

-The market overall was nearly unchanged, as investors digested the news that the Federal Reserve will start winding down its vast support for the markets this month, marking a highly-anticipated policy change, while Fed leaders also flagged that supply chain issues are causing “sizable price increases in some sectors.”
+The stock surge coincided with other meme stock gains — AMC Entertainment and GameStop climbed 5.2 and 5.5 percent, respectively — as well as broader market gains.
+The three major U.S. indexes hit record highs after the Federal Reserve said, as anticipated, that it will start winding down its vast support for the markets this month.

-Fed Chair Jerome H. Powell plans to appear at a news conference later Wednesday afternoon, as market observers wrestle with broader uncertainty tied to the labor market, the future of the nation’s economic growth and the trajectory of the coronavirus pandemic.
+While the Fed’s main tool to curb inflation is to adjust interest rates, central bankers are hesitant to raise rates — and cool the economy — if that means damaging job growth.
+The Fed is expected to fully wind down its asset purchases by next year, and potentially raise rates for the first time since the onset of the public health crisis.

 Bed Bath & Beyond’s climb marks the latest bout in the meme stock frenzy.
-The companies, which included GameStop, AMC and Blackberry, were thrust to the center of a buying mania earlier this year, as retail investors sought to capitalize on bets against the companies and a whirlwind of momentum and heightened attention.
+The companies, which included GameStop, AMC and BlackBerry, were thrust to the center of a buying mania earlier this year, as retail investors sought to capitalize on bets against the companies and a whirlwind of momentum and heightened attention.
 For a brief period, the meme stocks shot up in price, achieving staggering gains.
-Bed Bath & Beyond was trading at about $18 at the beginning of the year, and then nearly tripled, soaring to a peak of $53 in late January.
+Bed Bath & Beyond was trading at about $18 at the beginning of the year and then nearly tripled, soaring to a peak of $53 in late January.

 But almost 10 months later, the eye-popping price charts tell a more mixed story, as the stocks fell back down to earth.
 Even with Bed Bath & Beyond’s November comeback, the company’s share price has been cut by more than half from its January high.